- You do not have any products in your shopping cart yet.

 Matching Item: Deep Island Coffee Table

-For a harmonious overall look, we offer the Deep Island Coffee Table in the same design.
-Like the dining table, the coffee table is made of solid teak wood – also available as a custom-made product upon request.
-Visit the Deep Island Coffee Tables category and discover matching models.
+For a harmonious overall look, we offer the Deep Island coffee table in the same design.
+Like the dining table, the coffee table is made of solid teak wood – also available as a custom-made piece upon request.
+Visit the Deep Island Coffee Tables category to discover matching models.

 Experience 6,000 m² of Furniture Variety Live

-In our 6,000 square meter showroom in Detern, you will find impressive living ideas made from solid wood.
-In addition to dining tables, you will also discover suitable lamps, comfortable dining chairs, and decorative accessories.
+In our 6,000 square meter showroom in Detern, you will find impressive living ideas made of solid wood.
+Besides dining tables, you will also discover matching lamps, comfortable dining chairs, and decorative accessories.

 Example: Dining Table from the "Deep Island" Series in the Format 250 x 100 cm